MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/get-started/java/android.md

 # Getting started with Android

-In addition to the requirements from our [Getting started with Java](~/tools/dotnet-embedding/get-started/java/index.md) guide you'll also need:
+In addition to the requirements from the [Getting started with Java](~/tools/dotnet-embedding/get-started/java/index.md) guide you'll also need:

 * [Xamarin.Android 7.5](https://www.visualstudio.com/xamarin/) or later
 * [Android Studio 3.x](https://developer.android.com/studio/index.html) with Java 1.8